FlorescuAndrei/29-Concurrency/README.md

 ### The project have 5 packages

 **_1_create_tread**:
-  -  create 4 threads: one class that extend Thread, one class that implement Runnable, and two nested classe.
+  -  create 4 threads: one class that extends Thread, one class that implements Runnable, and two nested classes.

 **_2_sleep_join_interrupt**:
   -  create 2 threads and work with .sleep(), join() and .interrupt()..